jameslinnell/ubuntu_config/README.md

  - Open the `terminal` app.

-    - To do this either click on the icon in the bottom left of the screen and find the terminal app of press the `<leader>` key.
+    - To do this either click on the icon in the bottom left of the screen and find the terminal app or press the `<leader>` key.

  - In the terminal type the following command.